TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Forge/ReportingABug.rst

 Create an issue
 ===============

-Head over to Forge_ and log in (if you aren't already).
+:ref:`Get your typo3.org account <TYPO3Account>`, head over to Forge_ and log in (if you aren't already).
 You can find the TYPO3 core issue tracker here: https://forge.typo3.org/projects/typo3cms-core/.

 If you click "New issue" you will see a form with a couple of fields